 Born and raised in Brooklyn, New York, James Shapiro studied at Columbia University and the University of Chicago.
 He is currently Larry Miller Professor of English and Comparative Literature at Columbia University, where he has taught since 1985.
 In 2011 he was inducted into the American Academy of Arts and Sciences.

-He the author of Rival Playwrights: Marlowe, Jonson, Shakespeare (1991), Shakespeare and the Jews (1996), Oberammergau: The Troubling Story of the World’s Most Famous Passion Play (2000), 1599: A Year in the Life of William Shakespeare (2005), which was awarded the Samuel Johnson Prize for the best non-fiction book published in Britain, and Contested Will (2010), which was awarded the Theater Library Association's George Freedley Memorial Award; and has edited an anthology on Shakespeare in America for the Library of America (2014).
-His 3-hour documentary on late Shakespeare--"The King and the Playwright"--aired on BBC4 in April 2012.
-His Library of America volume on "Shakespeare in America" will be published in 2014.
-"The Year of Lear: Shakespeare in 1606 (2015), was awarded the the James Tait Black Prize as well as the Sheridan Morley Prize.
+He the author of Rival Playwrights: Marlowe, Jonson, Shakespeare (1991); Shakespeare and the Jews (1996); Oberammergau: The Troubling Story of the World’s Most Famous Passion Play (2000); 1599: A Year in the Life of William Shakespeare (2005), which was awarded the Samuel Johnson Prize for the best non-fiction book published in Britain; Contested Will (2010), which was awarded the Theater Library Association's George Freedley Memorial Award; and has edited an anthology on Shakespeare in America for the Library of America (2014).
+His 3-hour documentary on late Shakespeare--"The King and the Playwright"--aired on BBC4 in 2012 and his "The Mysterious Mr. Webster" on BBC2 in 2014.
+The Year of Lear: Shakespeare in 1606 (2015), was awarded the the James Tait Black Prize as well as the Sheridan Morley Prize.
 His latest book--Shakespeare in a Divided America (2020)--was a New York Times 'Ten Best Books of 2020' as well as a finalist for the National Book Critics Circle award for non-fiction.